Spotting hares at Uppark

 Hares like permanent grassland and woodland edges, of which Uppark is abundant.
 The hares come out in the morning and at quieter times and head towards the more open areas to feed.

 Hare populations have declined by 80% in the last century due to a changing landscape and modern agricultural practices.
-At Uppark our Senior Gardener, Andy, sympathetically manages our grassland and woodland to encourage and conserve wildlife.
+At Uppark our Senior Gardener, Alison, sympathetically manages our grassland and woodland to encourage and conserve wildlife.
 Investing our resources now will hopefully lead to seeing the brown hare in our grounds for years to come.

 " We are very proud of our family of hares, which have become a symbol of the property’s commitment to work for a healthier, more beautiful, natural environment"